Measuring & Detecting

 Using quantification

-In the canvas above, cells in mask are gated for higher expression of either GATA3 or CK5.
-Cells not included in the gate are shown with the objet border; this can be togfled off to show just the gated cells (See Masking & Sgmentation for more information)
+In the canvas above, objects in the mask are gated for higher expression of either GATA3 or CK5. objects not included in the gate are shown with the objet border; this can be togfled off to show just the gated objects (See Masking & Segmentation

 Custom gating lists